NEW HAMPSHIRE AND PROVIDENCE COLLEGE BATTLE TO 2-2 TIE

-Junior forward Arielle O'Neill scored the game-tying goal for the Wildcats
+Junior forward Arielle O'Neill nets game-tying goal for Wildcats

 PROVIDENCE, R.I. - The Providence College women's ice hockey team played Hockey East rival New Hampshire on Sunday, Nov.
 11 at Schneider Arena and tied 2-2.
 With the tie, the Friars record moved to a 7-4-2 overall record, and a 5-1-1 record in conference play.